 If your cat ate rat poison, he requires immediate veterinary help.
 Rat poison toxicosis can lead to a lethal outcome in cats because of a few early signs and fast performance.

-In this article you will learn about signs and treatments of rodenticide poisonings and what to do if your cat ingests a rat bait.
+In this article, you will learn about the signs and treatments of rodenticide poisoning in cats.

-IMPORTANT: Visit a veterinarian immediately if you think your cat has eaten a rat poison.
-Early intervention is crucial for successful treatment.
+IMPORTANT: Visit a veterinarian immediately if you think your cat has eaten rat poison.
+Early steps are crucial for successful treatment.
 Bring the poison package with you.

 There are different kinds of rodenticide on the market, but most common ones are anti-coagulant rat poisons.
-Their active ingredients, such as brodifacoum, bromadiolone, warfin or diphacinone prevent blood from clogging, eventually leading to internal bleeding and death.
+Their active ingredients, such as brodifacoum or warfarin, prevent blood from clogging.
+It eventually leads to internal bleeding and death of the rat.

 - bleeding nose

 - swollen abdomen due to concentration of blood

 - lethargy and depression due to blood loss